 A valuation allowance has been recorded against our deferred tax assets, with the exception of deferred tax assets at certain foreign subsidiaries as management cannot conclude that it is more-likely-than-not that these assets will be realized.
-As of December 31, 2017, no valuation allowance was provided on \$1,600 of deferred tax assets associated with certain NOLs because it was believed that they will be used to offset our liabilities relating to our uncertain tax positions.
+As of December 31, 2018, no valuation allowance was provided on \$1,600 of deferred tax assets associated with certain NOLs because we would use them to offset our liabilities relating to our uncertain tax benefits.

 Estimated liabilities for unrecognized tax benefits are included in "other liabilities" on the consolidated balance sheet.
 These contingent liabilities relate to various tax matters that result from uncertainties in the application of complex income tax regulations in the numerous jurisdictions in which we operate.
-As of December 31, 2017, unrecognized tax benefits were \$1,817, of which approximately \$220, if recognized, would favorably impact the effective tax rate and the remaining balance would be substantially offset by valuation allowances.
+As of December 31, 2018, unrecognized tax benefits were \$1,800, of which approximately \$203, if recognized, would favorably impact the effective tax rate and the remaining balance would be substantially offset by valuation allowances.